Articles

 Completeness

 Completeness is whether your data is complete, with all records present and fields filled in.
-In online surveys, completeness is measured by how many questions respondents have answered, which can be affected by participants not paying attention or not understanding the questions.
+In online surveys, completeness is measured by the number of questions respondents answer, which can be affected by participants not paying attention or not understanding the questions.

 It impacts your data quality because incomplete data means you don't get all the information you need from survey respondents.
 For example, your survey data can be affected by completeness if respondents skip questions or leave one-word answers to open-ended questions.
-At best, it can leave you with gaps in your understanding, and at worst, it can skew your data if some of your questions go unanswered by a key subset of your target customers.
+At best, it can leave you with gaps in your understanding.
+At worst, it can skew your data if some of your questions go unanswered by a key subset of your target customers.

 Consistency

 Consistency is whether a participant answers the same question in the same way at different times in your survey.
-It affects your data quality because you can’t tell which is the accurate response.
+It affects your data quality because you can’t tell which response is accurate.

 Seemingly small inconsistencies can affect the accuracy of the responses you collect.
 For example, if you ask about employment status, and the respondent chooses “employed full time” and “self-employed full time” at different stages of your survey, you can’t tell which truly represents their work situation.